cwells/adhd/README.md

   env: Optional[dict[str, Any]]  # define global environment variables
 ```

-> The `confirm` directive allows for the use of colors and emoji as described here: https://rich.readthedocs.io/en/stable/appendix/colors.html
+> The `confirm` directive allows for the use of colors and emoji as described in the [Rich documentation](https://rich.readthedocs.io/en/stable/appendix/colors.html).

 # Custom YAML tags